 Re-synchronisation procedure

 EU NCER Article 33 Section 4 requires the appointment of a resynchronisation leader.
-For the purpose of GB National Electricity Transmission System restoration, NGESO takes on the role of resynchronisation leader, as overall coordinator of the restoration procedure unless alternative arrangements are specified (as currently provided for in Scotland under STCP 06-1.
+For the purpose of GB National Electricity Transmission System restoration, NESO takes on the role of resynchronisation leader, as overall coordinator of the restoration procedure unless alternative arrangements are specified (as currently provided for in Scotland under STCP 06-1.
 Grid Code OC9.5 outlines the requirements for the Re-synchronisation of Power Islands following a Total or Partial Shutdown where Re-Synchronisation of Power Islands takes place following the establishment of Power Islands created under a LJRP or where appropriate a DRZP.

 Following any shutdown, the re-energisation procedure requires that several Power Islands are created and expanded with the objective of creating a larger Power Island which can grow to reach available generation and demand.
 These Power Islands could have been established either through an LJRP or DRZP.
 The Power Island is then expanded until all demand, generation and appropriate circuits have been restored.
 It will, therefore, be necessary to interconnect Power Islands.
 The complexities and uncertainties of recovery from a Total or Partial Shutdown requires that provisions under this section to be flexible, however, the actions taken when Re-synchronising a Power Island following any Total Shutdown or Partial Shutdown, may include the following:

-(a) the provision of supplies to appropriate Power Stations to facilitate their synchronisation as soon as practicable;
+the provision of supplies to appropriate Power Stations to facilitate their synchronisation as soon as practicable;

-(b) energisation of a skeletal National Electricity Transmission System; and
+energisation of a skeletal National Electricity Transmission System; and

-(c) the subsequent strategic restoration of Demand in co-ordination with relevant Network Operators.
+the subsequent strategic restoration of Demand in co-ordination with relevant Network Operators.

 Re–synchronisation of a Power Island is performed by arming and closing a synchronising breaker at the substation joining both Power Islands.
 The Power System Synchroniser setting is in place to ensure safe closure of the open circuit breaker which is live on both sides.
 This is designed to synchronise two electrically separate systems which may be running at slightly different frequencies with the two voltages across the open circuit breaker contacts cyclically passing in and out of phase with each other.
 The requirements for System Synchronising are defined in the Restoration Plans as referred to in Grid Code OC9.4.7.6.3(d)(i).
 Immediately following the successful connection of two Power Islands through this process, the Restoration Plan (ie the LJRP or DRZP) shall be terminated as provided for in OC9.4.7.6.3(d)(i).